 I am an associate professor at the University of Twente.
 I graduated cum laude at the Radboud University Nijmegen in 2001 and received my PhD at the same university in 2005.
 I have previously worked at Leiden University, Utrecht University, and Tilburg University.

 I feel it as my mission to empower individuals and society to enhance their safety for both physical threats (disasters and crises) as well as social threats (other people).
-In three subdomains, I focus on 1) how to keep citizens safe from disasters and crises, 2) how to reduce harmful and financially costly deceptive behaviour, and 3) how nonverbal mimicry can foster emotional understanding and social behaviour.
+In four subdomains, I focus on 1) how to facilitate sustainable behaviors with a particular emphasis on understanding the psychology of animal product consumption, 2) how to keep citizens safe from disasters and crises, 3) how to reduce harmful and financially costly deceptive behaviour, and 4) how nonverbal mimicry can foster emotional understanding and social behaviour.

 Department of Psychology of Conflict, Risk, and Safety (PCRS),